Dasharo/docs/docs/projects/capsule-updates.md

 significant code modifications, rigorous testing, and an active collaboration with the coreboot and EDK II communities to ensure successful integration and smooth functionality.

+## Ecosystem of the project

+Although 3mdeb will be responsible for the whole implementation and testing, anyone is also welcome to test, develop code, and report issues after the results will be published.
+For the project to be successful, the outcomes should be included in the upstream coreboot and edk2 projects for the benefit of the wider community.
+That is why we expect high level of engagement with communities of both of this projects at each stage of the project, to make sure the proposed solution can be accepted upstream.

+## Review

+Further reviews and suggestions are welcome.
+You can do it in two ways:

+- using Giscus on the bottom of this page
+- contributing to this repository directly via Pull Request